 This is what I look like with a pigeon on my head.
 His shenanigans of dancing atop my mop happened all afternoon.
+If I trid to gently shoo him off he just skittered around and side-stepped an inch or two to another spot.
+Bird 1 Human 0.
 Having my work in the wild bird rehab room repeatedly interrupted by the house pigeon that apparently likes #FreeHumanRides is OK with me.
 These are good moments.

 Yes, that’s an opossum next to the can.
 Didn’t see her until I shut the door behind me.
 Whew!
 That’ll make your heart skip a beat.
 Had I been anywhere else I probably would have screamed and run but this is Ciega, a blind opossum that lives at the wildlife center as an education ambassador.
 Rather than screaming and running, I took her outside for some sunshine and a romp in the grass.